Palm Done Right is about farmers first.

 Fair Trade buyers often sign supply contracts with growers and offer advance crop financing to help with stability and long-term growth.
 Details vary with local conditions, but the idea remains the same: Build and maintain long-term trading relationships on fair terms.

-The benefits of Palm Done Right extend beyond farm too, where those involved in processing the palm oil receive better wages, safe working conditions, protection against social injustice and child labor, a respectful working environment, training and more.
+How sustainable palm oil and Palm Done Right helps farmers extends beyond farm too, where those involved in processing the palm oil receive better wages, safe working conditions, protection against social injustice and child labor, a respectful working environment, training and more.

 * Extranatu in Ecuador, owned by Natural Habitats, is a Fair For Life certified palm oil operation.
 Its supplying oil palm growers are working according to the Fair For Life standard.